Jax Taylor Argues with ‘Bachelor’ Nick Viall At Hotel Party

 Jax Taylor is all about the attention being on him at all times.
-The Vanderpump Rules star occasionally does things to help out friends and sometimes, it is more trouble than it is worth.
+The Vanderpump Rules star occasionally does things to help out friends, and sometimes, it is more trouble than it is worth.
 Living in California and working at SUR has helped Taylor with the connections he has in show business.
-He has been heavily criticized for his overly dramatic outlook on events and also for spreading lies about people in his life, including his current girlfriend Brittany Cartwright.
+He has been heavily criticized for his overly dramatic outlook on events and also for spreading lies about people in his life, including his current girlfriend, Brittany Cartwright.

-It isn’t very often that two of the most good-looking reality stars end up in the same place but it happened a few weeks ago.
+It isn’t very often that two of the most good-looking reality stars end up in the same place, but it happened a few weeks ago.
 Jax Taylor and Nick Viall were at the same event because they share a mutual friend.
-It was the grand opening of a hotel and it was getting some serious publicity.
+It was the grand opening of a hotel, and it was getting some serious publicity.
 According to Us Weekly, Jax Taylor recalls he approached Nick Viall for a photo and was denied by the Bachelor star.
 The way he tells it, he went off on the man who is looking for love on television.
 Taylor appeared on a podcast and recounted the occurrence, though there is another source who disputes things went down the way he said they did.

 Alright back @gansevoort #gansevoort for the night trying to be good before all the shenanigans that are going to take place tomorrow. #press #pressday @bravowwhl @bravotv #pumprules tomorrow's gonna be a long night!!
 Hope @bncartwright is having fun at @iheartradio awards in LA!!
 Night all!! ✌???????? see ya tomorrow! @shinola